 For normal change text, the associated CID is the next green CID marker.

-This is unchanged(… #123)
+This was changed(… #123)

 As a new convention, a movement of text is indicated by two green CID marker, each with an ellipse, at the start and end of the affected text, at both the deleted and inserted locations.
 For instance